-Human reproduction is the process for producing new life.
-It is the process through which genetic material is passed from generation to generation, and maintains the continuation of the human species.
+Human reproduction is an Essential process of life that result in producing new life and maintains the transmission of genetics material from one generation to another and this process continues.
 In human reproduction, the new individual results from the coming together of two cells (gametes) an ovum produced by the female, and a sperm produced by the male.
 The fusing of the two gametes is called a zygote.
-Each gamete contributes half the genetic material present in the zygote and, hence, in the new individual half the genetic material is provided by the mother and half by the father.
+Each gamete contributes half the genetic material present in the zygote, and the genetic material present in zygote are contributed half from mother and father.

 Sperm are produced in the testes, the male reproductive organs.
-The testes are located outside the main body cavity in the scrotum, a pouch of loose skin below the abdomen.
-The testes also produce the male sex hormone testosterone.
+The male gonads are Testes and they are contained in Scrotum which produce the male hormone called Testosterone.
 Boys start producing sperm at puberty (approximately 15 years of age) and most men have mature sperm well into old age.
 Sperm are made at the rate of about 300 million per day, and live about 48 hours after being deposited in the women’s vagina.
-Sperm are equipped with a tail which propels them along and helps them to be carried by fluid movement up the female reproductive tract (i.e. the vagina, cervix, and fallopian tubes) to reach and penetrate the ovum.
+Male sperms have a tail which helps propels them forward and then to be carried by fluid movement which finally takes it upto female reproduction system.
+The sperm once in female reprocution tract, penetrates the ovum.
 The sperm pass out of the testes into the male reproductive ducts which they are suspended in secretions which form semen.
 The average volume of semen for each ejaculation is 2.5 to 6 million.
-And the average number of sperm ejaculated is 40-100 million per ml.
+Around 40-100 million per ML sperms are Ejaculate.

-Under the action of FSH (a hormone secreted by the brain) (cyst like structures on the ovary surface) are stimulated to grow.
-Each follicle contains an egg, and there may be as many as 6 follicles stimulated to grow.
+Under action of FSH (A hormone secreted by the brain), It stimulates the growth of follicle each month which contains an egg and there can be around 5-6 follicles stimulated to Grow.
 The steroid hormone Oestradiol is secreted within the follicle and provides a nurturing environment for the developing egg.

-As development proceeds the biggest follicle is able to scavenge all the FSH “starving” the other sister follicles, which subsequently die.
-This leads to the development of a single dominant follicle.
+As development proceeds the biggest follicle becomes the dominant follicle and other sister follicle subsequently die.
 This process is complete by Day 10 to the menstrual cycle.

-If intercourse occurs within 48 hours of ovulation, then the sperm need to complete the long arduous swim from the vagina, through the uterus and into the fallopian tube.
-Of the many millions (up to 200 million) that started the journey only several thousand survive to be in the fallopian tube when the egg arrives.
-One single sperm detects the egg and with its last reserve of energy penetrates the outer egg membrane and is engulfed by the egg cytoplasm.
+If intercourse occurs within 48 hours of ovulation, then the sperm need to complete the long arduous swim from the vagina, through the uterus and into the fallopian tube, Where only several thousand sperms survive when Egg arrives but only one sperm finally penetrates the outer Egg membrane and it is trapped by female Egg cytoplasm.
 This is the process of fertilization and within 24 hours cell division occurs.
 The journey down the Fallopian tube takes 6 days in which time the fertilized egg has become a 130+160 cell structure known as a blastocyst.

 The remains of the original ovulated follicle become the corpus luteum and secrete a steroid hormone called progesterone.
 Progesterone helps prepare the uterus for when the blastocyst arrives, 6-8 days after fertilization.